 — The ones that most influence the sustainability.

-STREAMING + ENGAGEMENT
+PLATFORM / STREAMING + ENGAGEMENT

 — For an independent production, it’s important to consider the totality of a series.
 Not just the episode production but also the environment in which they can play.
 So, we’ve included funds to build and maintain a lean, mean, custom website which can be used for streaming, if needed, plus other engagement with the series.

-PRODUCTS + FEATURES
+MARKET / PRODUCTS + FEATURES

-ART + ADVERTISMENT
+BRANDING / ART + ADVERTISING

-MEDIA + EVENTS
+PUBLICITY / MEDIA + EVENTS

 Potential crew members.